Yellow fever: Early history

-However, Dr. Mitchell misdiagnosed the disease that he observed and treated, and the disease was probably Weil's disease or hepatitis.
 McNeill argues that the environmental and ecological disruption caused by the introduction of sugar plantations created the conditions for mosquito and viral reproduction, and subsequent outbreaks of yellow fever.
 Deforestation reduced populations of insectivorous birds and other creatures that fed on mosquitoes and their eggs.

 In Colonial times and during the Napoleonic Wars, the West Indies were known as a particularly dangerous posting for soldiers due to yellow fever being endemic in the area.
 The mortality rate in British garrisons in Jamaica was seven times that of garrisons in Canada, mostly because of yellow fever and other tropical diseases.
 Both English and French forces posted there were seriously affected by the "yellow jack".
-Wanting to regain control of the lucrative sugar trade in Saint-Domingue (Hispaniola), and with an eye on regaining France's New World empire, Napoleon sent an army under the command of his brother-in-law General Charles Leclerc to Saint-Domingue to seize control after a slave revolt.
-The historian J. R. McNeill asserts that yellow fever accounted for about 35,000 to 45,000 casualties of these forces during the fighting.
-Only one third of the French troops survived for withdrawal and return to France.
-Napoleon gave up on the island and his plans for North America, selling the Louisiana Purchase to the US in 1803.
+Wanting to regain control of the highly profitable sugar trade on Hispaniola, and rejuvenate France's New World empire, Napoleon sent an army under the command of his brother-in-law General Charles Leclerc to Saint-Domingue to seize control after a slave revolt.
+The historian J. R. McNeill asserts that yellow fever inflicted between 35,000 and 45,000 casualties on French army, which was forced to withdraw, with only one-third surviving to return to France.
+Consequently, Napoleon abandoned his plans for North America and sold Louisiana to the US in 1803.
 In 1804, Haiti proclaimed its independence as the second republic in the Western Hemisphere.
 Considerable debate exists over whether the number of deaths caused by disease in the Haitian Revolution was exaggerated.